-- 86. The Request for Proposal (RfP) documents, including the PPA, were noted by the Electricity Subcommittee of 9 March 2021 and then circulated to the Regulator Members.
-The salient points in the PPA analysis are: - 86.1 The Term of the PPA is 20 years.
+- 85. The Request for Proposal (RfP) documents, including the PPA, were noted by the Electricity Subcommittee on 9 March 2021 and then circulated to the Regulator Members.
+The following are the salient points in the PPA analysis: - 85.1 The term of the PPA is 20 years.
 This period is within the lifespan of the project, which is 25 years.
 The PPA term is also long enough to enable the bidders to recover the full cost of the projects at affordable prices.
-The shorter the PPA term, the higher the tariff. - 86.2 There is a fair and balanced allocation of risks between affected parties. - 86.3 The adopted price competitive mechanism was found compatible with fair pricing to electricity consumers. - 86.4 All the payment obligation risks or liabilities of the buyer were found adequately catered for through a government support package in the form of an Implementation Agreement (IA). - 86.5 Delays in connecting the plant is penalised in the PPA so as to encourage the selected bidders to honour the committed Scheduled Operation Dates.
-For every day that the achievement of the Commercial Operation Date (COD) is delayed by beyond the Scheduled COD (unless such delay is caused by Force Majeure, a Late System Connection Event or a Compensation Event), the expiry date shall be brought forward by six days for each day of delay, provided that the Expiry Date may not be brought forward more than five years. - 86.6 In the PPA, there is a Clause that states: 'The Buyer shall reimburse to the Seller the Use of System Charges, if any, which the Seller is obliged to pay and has paid in terms of the Distribution Agreement or the Transmission Agreement, as the case may be, in each Billing Period.'
-NERSA suggest that this be explained further to make it clear that it will only be applicable after the unbundling of Eskom and the establishment of the Transmission Operator, or when a third-party network is used. - 86.7 The PPA accommodates the anticipated unbundling of Eskom and allows the Buyer to assign all or some of its rights and obligations under the PPA to a third party as part of the dissolution, restructuring, amalgamation or reorganisation of the Buyer or its businesses or of the electricity sector in General.
+The shorter the PPA term, the higher the tariff. - 85.2 There is a fair and balanced allocation of risks between affected parties. - 85.3 The adopted price competitive mechanism was found to be compatible with fair pricing to electricity consumers. - 85.4 All the payment obligation risks or liabilities of the buyer were found to be adequately catered for through a government support package in the form of an Implementation Agreement (IA). - 85.5 Penalties for the delays in connecting the plant are stated in the PPA so as to encourage the selected bidders to honour the committed scheduled operation dates.
+For every day that the achievement of the commercial operation date (COD) is delayed by beyond the scheduled COD (unless such delay is caused by Force Majeure, a Late System Connection Event or a Compensation Event), the expiry date shall be brought forward by six days for each day of delay, provided that the expiry date may not be brought forward more than five years. - 85.6 In the PPA, there is a clause that states: 'The Buyer shall reimburse to the Seller the Use of System Charges, if any, which the Seller is obliged to pay and has paid in terms of the Distribution Agreement or the Transmission Agreement, as the case may be, in each Billing Period.'
+NERSA suggests that this be explained further to make it clear that it will only be applicable after the unbundling of Eskom and the establishment of the Transmission Operator, or when a third-party network is used.

-87. The Energy Regulator noted the risk allocation and cost recovery provisions in the project agreements for new generation capacity under the RMIPPPP.
+- 85.7 The PPA accommodates the anticipated unbundling of Eskom and allows the Buyer to assign all or some of its rights and obligations under the PPA to a third party as part of the dissolution, restructuring, amalgamation or reorganisation of the Buyer or its businesses or of the electricity sector in General. - 86.
+The Energy Regulator noted the risk allocation and cost recovery provisions in the project agreements for new generation capacity under the RMIPPPP.